Frequently Asked Questions

 How old should my child be to start violin lessons in Amanda Kerr's Suzuki Violin & Fiddle Studio?

 Amanda offers lessons to children as young as age 3, but every child is different and may not be ready to start at that age.
 Your very first lesson will involve standing in one place for 10 seconds.
 If you think your child can do that, they may be ready to start lessons.
 Parents of new students can schedule a free observation or orientation lesson with Amanda to determine if they are ready.

-Do parents need to participate in both private and group lessons?
+Do parents need to participate in lessons?

 Yes!
 In addition to parents being in control of any behavioral things that may arise, it is also a part of what makes Suzuki Method work so well.
 The parent will become the teacher at home during practice, therefor they will need to be there to watch what is happening, and will often participate in the lesson.